Susan571/DisProtBench/README.md

 (3) **Visual-Interactive Interface Development:** The DisProtBench Portal provides 3D visualizations, model comparison heatmaps, and interactive results to explore structure–function links, assess disorder-specific performance, and support hypothesis generation—without local setup.

 ## 📂 Datasets
-We open-sourced our benchmark on [Kaggle](https://doi.org/10.34740/kaggle/ds/7400098), consisting of the following subsets:
+We open-sourced our benchmark on Github here, consisting of the following subsets:

 | **Dataset**                  | **Description**                   | **# Number of Protein Only** | **Source**                                                                 |
 |-----------------------------|-----------------------------------|---------------|---------------------------------------------------------------------------|